Exporting Files

 ---|---|---|

-Upload Scene To Unity Cloud Asset Manager | Upload the meshes from the scene to Unity Cloud Asset Manager.
-Assets can be then imported in Unity Editor from the Asset Manager | Asset is stored on Unity Cloud, which can be a limitation in closed environments |
+Upload Scene To Unity Cloud Asset Manager](<UploadToAssetManager.md>) | Upload the meshes from the scene to [Unity Cloud Asset Manager.
+Assets can be then imported in Unity Editor from the Asset Manager | Asset is stored on Unity Cloud, which can be a limitation in closed environments. |

 Unity Editor native importers | Export in a format that is natively supported by Unity Editor at import, such as the .fbx format or the .obj format | Some information might get lost depending on the format used to export from Pixyz.
 For example, the OBJ format loses the hierarchy. |

 Pixyz Plugin importers | Export in a format natively supported by Pixyz Plugin for Unity at import | Pixyz Plugin workflow requires to have the Pixyz Plugin package installed in your project and a Unity Industry license.
-Also note that extra process/optimization might happen over the exported model when using the Plugin |
+Also note that extra process/optimization might happen over the exported model when using the Plugin. |

 Export parameters

-Some export formats can be parameterized from Preferences (F9) > IO > Export :
+Some export formats can be parameterized from Preferences (F9) > IO

 Exporting Textures